Frequently recurrence properties and block families: Block families, -hypercyclicity and almost -recurrence

-The following notion of recurrence was formally defined in \cite{Pui18}.
-For particular families, it has been considered by several authors (see for instance \cite{CosPar12}, \cite[Proposition 4.6]{badea2007unimodular} and \cite[Section 2.5]{GriMat14}). \begin{definition} Let $T$ be a linear operator and let $\F$ be a Furstenberg family.
-We will say that $T$ has the $\PP_\F$ property provided that for every nonempty open set $U$, there is $x\in X$ such that $N(x,U)\in \F$. \end{definition} Note that if $\F$ is a shift invariant family then $T$ has the $\PP_\F$ property if and only if for every nonempty open set $U$, there is $x\in X$ such that $N(x,U)\in \F$.
-The $\PP_\F$ property is weaker than $\F$-recurrence (at least formally, see Section \ref{final comments})
+We define now a weak notion of $\mathcal {F}$-recurrence. \begin{definition}\rm Let $T$ be a linear operator and let $\F$ be an hereditary upward family.
+We will say that $T$ is \emph{almost} $\F$-\emph{recurrent} provided that for every nonempty open set $U$, there is $x\in U$ such that $N(x,U)\in \F$. \end{definition} Of course, $\F$-\emph{recurrence} implies almost $\F$-\emph{recurrence}, we don't know if the converse is true in general, see Section \ref{final comments}.